murkyl/vault-plugin-secrets-objectscale/README.md

 The dynamically generated users will periodically be cleaned up by the plugin.
 The frequency that this occurs is determined by the `cleanup_period` option.
 The default is 600 seconds (10 minutes).
 Credentials that expire in between the cleanup periods will not be deleted until the next cleanup period occurs.
 A cleanup period check happens every minute from when the plugin is enabled.
 Internally the cleanup schedule is fixed at an interval of the cleanup period.
 For an example, if the plugin is started at 09:28, then the next cleanup periods will be 09:30, 09:40, 09:50, etc. If the cleanup period is 1 hour and the plugin is started at 09:28, the next cleanup will occur at 10:00, 11:00, 12:00, etc.

 ## Predefined mode usage
-Normal use involves creating roles that represent a user's user name and then automatically expiring access key and secrets.
+Normal use involves creating roles that represent a user's user name and then automatically expiring secrets.

 ### Create the role
 A user needs to have a role created for them before they are allowed to retrieve a credential.
 This role should have a Vault access policy only allowing the specified user to access this particular path.
 Failure to do so could result in a user prematurely invalidating another user's credentials and also reading another user's credentials.